-Steve has lectured extensively in North America and Asia.
-In March 2013 he participated on a panel, “Americans in the Porcelain City,” at the Metropolitan Museum of Art in New York.
-In 2013, he was one of several international artists invited to participate in “New Blue and White,” an exhibition at the Museum of Fine Arts in Boston that featured contemporary artists working in the blue-and-white tradition of ceramic production.
-In the Fall of 2016 his work will be featured as part of the Renwick Invitational at the Smithsonian Museum in Washington, D.C.
+Lee has lectured extensively in North America and Asia.
+In the Fall of 2016 he was one of four artists featured as part of the Renwick Invitational at the Smithsonian Museum in Washington, D.C.
+In March 2013, he participated on a panel, “Americans in the Porcelain City,” at the Metropolitan Museum of Art in New York.
+Also in 2013, he was one of several international artists invited to participate in “New Blue and White,” an exhibition at the Museum of Fine Arts in Boston, MA that featured contemporary artists working in the blue-and-white tradition of ceramic production.
+In 2019 he had a solo exhibition at the Portland Art Museum.

 He is represented by the Duane Reed Gallery, Ferrin Contemporary and The Archie Bray Foundation Gallery.
-His work has been collected by the Smithsonian Museum, the Daum Museum of Contemporary Art, the Four Seasons Hotel in Seoul, Korea, as well as many private collections.
+His work has been collected by the Smithsonian Museum, The Newark Museum, the Daum Museum of Contemporary Art, the Four Seasons Hotel in Seoul, Korea, as well as many private and public collections.

-Steve received his BFA and MFA in Ceramics from Alfred University.
-Originally from Chicago, he lives in Helena with his wife, Lisa and their son and daughter Gavin and Florence.
+Lee received his BFA and MFA in Ceramics from Alfred University.
+Originally from Chicago, he lives in Helena with his wife, Lisa and their two children Gavin and Florence.

 Growing up in the United States the son of immigrant Korean parents, I am often situated between cultures looking from one side into another.
 Living and working in metropolitan centers such as New York, Chicago, Shanghai, Seoul and Vancouver, as well as the rural communities of Alfred, Jingdezhen and Helena has raised questions of identity and assimilation.
-I have experienced being an outsider in the country of my heritage to being one of a minority of Asians in Montana.
-My work allows me to re-interpret and confront questions of place and belonging.
-Having begun my artistic career learning Asian pottery techniques in a Western education system, I am also continually investigating the sources and ownership of cultural influence.
+My work allows me to re-interpret and confront questions of place and belonging and investigate the sources and ownership of cultural influence.